Skip to main content

 Troubleshooting

-1. If you are still not seeing metrics or logs follow the troubleshooting guide.
+1. If you are still not seeing metrics or logs, follow the troubleshooting guide.

 Prometheus Targets Console

-1. First we need to label the sumologiccollection namespace
+1. First, we need to label the sumologiccollection namespace

 kubectl label namespace sumologiccollection namespace=sumologiccollection

-You can validate above by below command
+You can validate the above by the command given below:

 kubectl get namespaces sumologiccollection --show-labels

-1. Then add below snippet in your existing network policy to allow all traffic from sumologiccollection namespace.
-We can restrict it from specific ports as well but let's first start by allowing all ports.Since podSelector works for only pods in the same namespace as network policy we are using namespaceSelector property.
+1. Then add the snippet given below in your existing network policy to allow all traffic from the sumologiccollection namespace.
+We can restrict it from specific ports as well, but let's first start by allowing all ports.
+Since podSelector works for only pods in the same namespace as the network policy, we are using the namespaceSelector property.

 - from: